nanomsg/nng/docs/ref/migrate/nng1.md

 # Migrating from NNG 1.x

 There are some incompatibities from NNG 1.x, and applications must make certain changes for NNG 2.0.
 This guide should help with this migration.
+While we have made reasonable efforts to highlight all of the things that applications could run into, this list is not necessarily exhaustive, and undocumented interfaces may have changed without notice here.

+## Detecting NNG v2

+For applications that need to detect NNG v2 versus older code, the `NNG_MAJOR_VERSION` macro can be used.
+This will have numeric value 2 for version 2, and 1 for earlier versions.

+> [!NOTE]
+> NNG version 2.0 is not stabilized yet, and while it is in development there is no compatibility guarantee
+> between releases or builds of NNG 2.

 ## Nanomsg Compatibility

-Applications using the legacy `libnanomsg` API will have to be updated to native _NNG_ interfaces.
+Applications using the legacy `libnanomsg` API will have to be updated to native NNG interfaces.
 See the [Migrating From libnanomsg](nanomsg.md) chapter for details.

 ## Library Initialization